ghc/ghc/docs/users_guide/using.rst

     The flag can be set in ``GhcStage1HcOpts`` and/or ``GhcStage2HcOpts``
     and is automatically set for ``devel1`` and ``devel2`` build flavors.

+.. ghc-flag:: --print-have-interpreter
+    :shortdesc: display whether GHC was built with interactive support
+    :type: mode
+    :category: modes

+    Print ``YES`` if GHC was compiled to include the interpreter, ``NO`` otherwise.
+    If this GHC does not have the interpreter included, running it in interactive mode (see :ghc-flag:`--interactive`) will throw an error.
+    This only pertains the use of GHC interactively, not any separate GHCi binaries (see :ref:`ghci`).

 .. ghc-flag:: --print-have-native-code-generator
     :shortdesc: display whether target platform has NCG support
     :type: mode